Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: Results

 As (Eq.~\eqref{eq:2.1.0.5}) only fixes the ratio of $F$ to the dark pion mass, we can consider other values of the dark-pion decay constant $F$.
 We plot Drell--Yan cross-sections for different values of $F$ in Figure~\ref{diff_f_mz_0.5}.

-Note that for higher values of $F$ the cross-section is much smaller as it scales with $F$ as $\frac{1}{F^{6}}$.
+Note that for higher values of $F$ the cross-section is much smaller as it scales with $F$ as $\frac{1}{F^{4}}$.

 We also see a sharp transition in the cross-section when the value of $M_{\mathrm{mCP}}$ is approximately half that of $M_{Z'}$.
 This sharp transition is driven by a large change in the dark $Z$'s contribution for this process.

-This change makes sense as the dark $Z$ propagator is proportional to
+To better understand this, we can consider the contributions to the Drell--Yan production of dark pions separately.
+In Figure~\ref{DifContrib} we plot the Drell--Yan cross section for charged dark pions for each individual gauge field contributing.
+Modulo the cross terms in the squared amplitude, which do not change the point made, this gives us a better understanding of how each gauge field contributes to the total cross section.

+We see that the contribution from the photon decreases more or less monotonically as a function of the dark pion mass.
+The contribution from the Z is more or less constant until the mass of the dark pion reaches that of the dark Z, then decreases sharply and decreases more or less monotonically afterwards.
+Finally, the contribution due to the dark Z shows a pattern that is very similar to that of the Z, but with a dramatically sharper drop when the dark pion reaches half the mass of the dark Z.